DotjeDotCommerce/.github/profile/README.md

-### Hi there 👋
+### Aye Goodday 👋

-I'm Jan, I'm an allround passionate coder, languages I work most with are typescript/javascript and Phyton.
-Fan of Nuxtjs and vuetify.
-Also big fan of Home assistant and unifi ❤️
+Created this repo as start of the Dotinga Empire 🥇

 🔭 I’m currently still working on ...
 Automating and deploying via ansible

-🌱 I’m currently learning ... ansible, ssl, certbot, docker, yaml, haos
+🌱 Currently busy with ansible, ssl, certbot, docker, yaml, haos, constantly improving on ts, python skills

-⚡ Fun fact: ... still trying to invent myself
+⚡ Fun fact: ... > /dev/

 🤔 User